 What Were Forecasters Predicting for Temperatures?

-So what actually happened last winter?
+What actually happened with temperatures last winter?

 What Were Forecasters Predicting for Precipitation?